Simplify your stack and build anything. Or everything.

 Out of the box, Payload handles the persistence of your users' preferences in a handful of ways, including:

-2. Their last active locale
+2. The user's last active Locale

-Use cases
+Use Cases

-This API is used significantly for internal operations of the Admin panel, as mentioned above.
-But, if you're building your own React components for use in the Admin panel, you can allow users to set their own preferences in correspondence to their usage of your components.
+This API is used significantly for internal operations of the Admin Panel, as mentioned above.
+But, if you're building your own React components for use in the Admin Panel, you can allow users to set their own preferences in correspondence to their usage of your components.
 For example:

 • If you have built a "color picker", you could "remember" the last used colors that the user has set for easy access next time